tonsky/spectre/doc/getting_started.rst

 Here we just return :class:`ResRedirect` from view that will issue 302 FOUND http redirect.
 We also :func:`~Util.encode` message value: if it contains any of ``&``, ``=`` or ``;`` characters they will be backslash-escaped.

 Congratulations!
-You've just completed this tutorial and should have basic undestanding of how to build applications with Spectre.
+You’ve just completed this tutorial and should have basic undestanding of how to build applications with Spectre.
 You may now continue by reading :doc:`turtles` to get a deeper understanding of how these things actually work.
 Wish you good luck!